 Cursed Child is the 8th Harry Potter story, based on Harry and the golden trio’s kids.
-Unlike the other Harry Potter books, this is the script of the play.
-A lot of people seemed to have picked this up expecting an actual 8th Harry Potter book!
+Unlike the other Harry Potter books, this is the play’s script.
+Many people seemed to have picked this up expecting an actual 8th Harry Potter book!
 I have a lot of feelings about this one, so this Harry Potter and the Cursed Child book review will not hold back.

-What Harry Potter and the Cursed Child is abut:
+What Harry Potter And The Cursed Child Is About

-Albus ends up befriending Scorpius Malfoy, Draco’s son, of all people.
+Albus befriends Scorpius Malfoy, Draco’s son of all people.
 When Amos Diggory asks Harry to use the last time-turner in existence to go back and save Cedric, Albus and Scorpius can’t understand why.
 The two learn very quickly not to meddle with time.

-It certainly does feel like the 8th story and the magic is still alive; characters we adore return, new ones are introduced, and dare I say, even those we hated resurface once more.
+It certainly does feel like the eighth story, and the magic is still alive; characters we adore return, new ones are introduced, and dare I say, even those we hated resurface once more.

 Hermoine also never would have wanted to be the Minister of Magic.
 Who could forget her telling Cornelius Fudge that she wanted to do something good with her life in Deathly Hallows?

-I’d respect her more if she just said admitted that but said she was happy with the Cursed Child casting and left it at that.
-In fact, a lot of Potterheads are quickly losing respect for J.K Rowling.
+I’d respect her more if she just said she was happy with the Cursed Child casting and left it at that.
+In fact, a lot of Potterheads are starting to have concerns about J.K.
+Rowling and the franchise.

 I will give credit where credit was due, capturing the magic of Harry Potter with only dialogue and sparse stage directions is a difficult task and ultimately I feel Thorne did a fairly good job.
-However, the things above about Hermoine and Voldemort definitely felt fan-fictiony and not canon.
-As adamant as a lot of Potterheads are that this is not cannon, J.K Rowling insists that it is.
+However, a lot felt fan-fictiony.
+As adamant as a lot of Potterheads are that this is not canon, J.K Rowling insists that it is.

 For a while, I felt that I was back in the Harry Potter universe and was even sad upon finishing it.
-This is definitely an emotional and nostalgic read for anyone who grew up with Harry Potter as key moments and facets of the previous seven stories are remembered and relived.
 But like Crimes of Grindlewald, you might want to repress all your Harry Potter knowledge if the small errors and lapses in canon will bother you.
 For avid Potterheads, it’s like your childhood is flashing before your eyes – I may even amend that statement to say it’s like viewing your childhood memories through a Pensieve.